-From there on it’s wooing the press, interview after interview, scandals involving cactuses, dodging questions about a film no one’s seen, Hector unexpectedly showing up…
+From there on it’s wooing the press, interview after interview, scandals involving cacti, dodging questions about a film no one’s seen, and Hector unexpectedly showing up.

 America's Sweethearts provides examples of:

-- All There in the Manual / Word of God: It's never stated in the movie, but various sources say "Kiki" is short for "Kathleen."
+- All There in the Manual: It's never stated in the movie, but various sources say "Kiki" is short for "Kathleen."

 - Alpha Bitch: It's implied that Gwen was one in high school with enough boyfriends to fill a phonebook.
 Kiki had to break up with them all.

 - Analogy Backfire: One without the backfire actually pointed out but...Gwen, while delivering her usual BS to a member of the press, compares her relationship with Eddie to Sodom and Gomorrah.

 - Armor-Piercing Question: Lee while sitting at a table with Kiki.Lee: So, what is it?
 You're in love with Eddie?